lindleyw/autonav/readme.txt

 any of the categories or tags) or '+' plus signs (posts which are in all of the categories or tags).

-NOTE: J. Christopher's Attachments plugin lets you attach anything in Wordpress's Media Gallery to any post.
-See:  http://wordpress.org/extend/plugins/attachments

 NOTE: Additional example values for Sharp parameter:

    * 0 -- standard smooth resample